howl-anderson/vimapt/README.md

 When you type `:VimApt remove example-`, then press TAB / Tab, if there are only one package installed in vimapt which name begin with `example-`, vimapt will auto-completed with `:VimApt remove example-package`, if there multiply packages which name begin with `example-`, vimapt will auto-recycle during those package names.

+## Tutorial

+After you installed vimapt, here I will use install `nerd-tree` as an example, show the process of how usage vimapt.

+1. Update your vimapt repository cache.

+    Using `:Vimapt update`, vimapt will update package list to newest package list.
+2. Install `nerd-tree`

+    Using `:Vimapt install nerd-tree`, vimapt will install the package to your vim.
+Tips: you can use auto-complete function of vimapt.
+3. Using `nerd-tree`

+    Since, `nerd-tree` is installed, you can use it now, press `Ctrl-D` in normal mode, see if the `nerd-tree` works, press the key again will close the tree.
+4. Remove `nerd-tree`

+    If you don't want `nerd-tree` anymore, you can using `:Vimapt remove nerd-tree`, remove the package.
+    After removing, you can press `Ctrl-D` to see if it still work. if everything is ok, the key should not work anymore.